LucianoMottaMonsores/itinerary-vacation/README.md

 ## 📌 Assumptions Made

 - Each ticket includes a "departure" and "arrival" location.
-- Tickets have valid transport data and form a complete path.
+- Tickets have valid transport type data and form a complete path.
 - Luggage handling details are optional and vary per transport.
 - Ticket times are irrelevant due to extended validity.